Equivariant Heegaard genus of reducible 3-manifolds: General Notions, Orbifold Sums, and Orbifold Heegaard surfaces

 \subsection{Orbifold Heegaard Splittings}

 As is well known, a Heegaard splitting of a closed 3-manifold is a decomposition of the 3-manifold into the union of two handlebodies glued along their common boundary.
 Every closed 3-manifold has such a decomposition.
 3-manifolds with boundary have a similar decomposition into two compressionbodies glued along their positive boundaries.
 Zimmermann (e.g. \cites{Zimmermann92, Zimmermann96, Zimmermann-survey}) defined Heegaard splittings of closed 3-orbifolds and used them to study equivariant Heegaard genus.
 In his decompositions, an orbifold handlebody is an orbifold that is the quotient of a handlebody under a finite group of diffeomorphisms.
 He gives an alternative description in terms of certain kinds of handle structures \cite[Proposition 1]{Zimmermann96}.
 We adapt this latter definition to define orbifold compressionbodies.
 Petronio \cite{Petronio-complexity} also defines handle structures for 3-orbifolds; the definitions differ only on the definition of 2-handles.
 Zimmermann's definition has the advantage that handle structures can be turned upside down.
+Most of our definitions apply to graphs in 3-manifolds more generally, so we state them in that generality if possible.

 \begin{definition}[Handle Structures] A \defn{ball 0-handle} or \defn{ball 3-handle} is a pair $(W, T_W)$ where $W$ is a 3-ball and $T_W$ is the cone on a finite (possibly empty) set of points in $\boundary W$.
 We also call ball 0-handles and 3-handles, \defn{trivial ball compressionbodies}.
 We set $\boundary_+ W = \boundary W$ and $\boundary_- W = \nil$.
 A \defn{product 0-handle} or \defn{product 3-handle} is a pair $(W, T_W)$ pairwise homeomorphic to $(F \times I, p \times I)$ where $F$ is a closed orientable surface, $p \subset F$ is finitely (possibly zero) many points.
 We also call product 0-handles and product 3-handles, \defn{trivial product compressionbodies}.
 We set $\boundary_\pm W$ to be the preimage of $F \times \{\pm 1\}$.
 The \defn{attaching region} for a 0-handle is the empty set and the \defn{attaching region} for a 3-handle $(W, T_W)$ is $(\boundary_+ W, T_W \cap \boundary_+ W)$.
 A \defn{trivial compressionbody} is either a trivial ball compressionbody or a trivial product compressionbody.